 WCTRS organises the Young Researchers’ Initiative (WCTRS-Y) with the aim of encouraging young members of the society to raise their capabilities, and to become acquainted with the works of the society senior members in undertaking and managing key activities of the society.
 By doing this, WCTRS prepares a new generation of young colleagues who will gradually take the lead and renovate the society.
+“YOUNG MEMBERS” ARE DEFINED AS MEMBERS OF AGE BELOW 35 ON MAY 25, 2019 AS WELL AS EARLY CAREER RESEARCHERS, I.E RESEARCHERS WHO COMPLETED THEIR PHD LESS THAN FOUR YEARS BEFORE MAY 25, 2019.
 Young participants who distinguish themselves in this initiative, are promoted by the Steering Committee (STC) of the WCTRS to more formal roles within the society.
 For example, they may be nominated to join the Scientific Committee (SCC) of the WCTR as associate members, or invited to participate as reviewers of the papers submitted to the society Journals, or join the group preparing newsletters of the WCTRS.
 Ed-1 of WCTRS-Y was organised to accompany WCTR-15 in Rio de Janeiro in July 2013, and Ed-2 accompanied WCTR-16 in Shanghai in July 2016.

 WCTRS-Y covers three main activities, namely, Y-I, Y-II and Y-III.
 Each of these is run under the STC and coordinated by a member of the STC named the WCTRS-Y Leader.
 The current leader is Laetitia Dablanc, University of Paris-East (http://www.ifsttar.fr/en/menu-haut/annuaire/presentation/personne/dablanc-laetitia/), who replaced Professor Ali Huzayyin who initiated WCTRS-Y and led the 2013 and 2016 editions.